 Key Stage 5

-Year 13 complete year two of the A Level course for AQA and cover the following topics: positive features of a diverse society, life for the marginalised, how criminals are treated, teenagers, the right to vote and political commitment, demonstration and strikes - who holds the power, politics and immigration.
-Students will finish the study “L’Etranger” by Albert Camus and a French film, “La Haine” by Mathieu Kassovitz.
+Year 13 complete year two of the A Level course for AQA and cover the following topics:, how criminals are treated, teenagers, the right to vote and political commitment, demonstration and strikes - who holds the power, politics and immigration.
+Students will study “L’Etranger” by Albert Camus and a French film, “La Haine” by Mathieu Kassovitz.
 Students will also undertake an Individual Research Project on a theme of their choice linked to the French Speaking world in preparation for their oral examination.
 There are two main assessments, in September and February.
 The final examination takes place in May/June.

 Outside the Classroom